 Truth be told, this Lemon Blueberry Bundt Cake is more like a blueberry pound cake than a traditional sweet cake.
 And that is just fine with me.
-In fact, this cake is one of my personal favorites.
+In fact, this homemade cake recipe is one of my personal favorites.
 I love the sour cream bundt cake filled with sweet blueberries and a fresh lemon flavor.
 Topped with zesty lemon icing, this lemon blueberry bundt cake just can’t get any better!

 Oh gosh, look at all those sweet blueberries in that delicious sour cream bundt cake.
 It’s so freaking gorgeous!